WHAT TO DO IF YOUR DOG COMES IN AS A STRAY:

 - Cat upper respiratory issues were greatly reduced since visitors were not putting fingers in cages.

-- This being said, as life begins to re-open we have to have a strategy that will allow people to walk through, but keep the stress level down for our animals.
+- This being said, as life begins to re-open we have a strategy that will allow people to walk through, but keep the stress level down for our animals.

 - Our animals are our top priority.